Solicitors Professional Indemnity Insurance

 What It Covers

 Solicitors’ professional indemnity insurance covers civil liability claims arising from work in private legal practice.
 Most claims brought against solicitors working in private practice relate to professional negligence attributed to mistakes and errors and omissions.
-These policies can include damages, compensation and legal defence costs, which can be quite substantial.
+These policies can include damages, compensation and legal defense costs, which can be quite substantial.

 Depending on your type of firm, typically required minimum cover is £2 million or £3 million.
 Exclusions may apply and will depend on which country you practice in and what is allowed under the minimum terms and conditions (in England and Wales) or Master Policies (in Scotland and Northern Ireland).
 Make sure you know exactly what your policy does and does not cover.

-Excess Layer or Top-up Cover
+Access Layer or Top-up Cover

 Excess layer or top-up cover is insurance cover for claims that rise above the primary level of coverage (typically the minimum requirements).
 All solicitors and firms should conduct an individual assessment to see whether their minimum required levels of cover are sufficient and how much excess layer or top-up cover is needed.
 This assessment should be based on the firm’s size, structure claims history and exposure to risks.
-If you have a single claim (or aggregate claims from related acts or omissions) that exceed the indemnity amount covered in your policy, then you will be liable for the remainder if you do not have an excess layer or top-up cover.
+If you have a single claim (or aggregate claims from related acts or omissions) that exceed the indemnity amount covered in your policy, then you will be liable for the remainder if you do not have an access layer or top-up cover.

 Best practices dictate that firms should conduct a risk assessment before accepting new clients or new work to check that the new risks will not exceed the current indemnity limit.